Skip to content

 REST

-The blacklist parameter in REST is a list of paths and methods used to identify the routes to blocklist.
+The blocklist parameter in REST is a list of paths and methods used to identify the routes to blocklist.
 The path is a valid OpenAPI path, and the method is an HTTP method (GET, POST, PUT, DELETE, etc.).

 scan: